apparebit/prettypretty/docs/src/deepdive/development.md

 # Developing Prettypretty

-Since prettypretty integrates Rust and Python, it not only requires tooling for both programming languages but also technology for integrating the two ecosystems.
-To keep development tasks nonetheless manageable, the runner or [**r²**](https://github.com/apparebit/prettypretty/blob/main/rr.sh) script in the repository root automates the most common ones.
+Since prettypretty integrates Rust and Python, it requires tooling for both programming languages as well as for integrating between the two.
+To keep development tasks manageable, the runner or [**r²**](https://github.com/apparebit/prettypretty/blob/main/rr.sh) script in the repository root automates the most common ones.
 Its only argument is the task to perform: